oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6324_size/120_mm_id_260_mm_od_55_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6324 Size 120 Mm Id 260 Mm Od 55 Mm Depth
+# Hardware Bearing 6300 Series 6324 Size 120 mm Id 260 mm Od 55 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base